A common problem that affects many gardeners around the world is leaf curl.

 Overhead watering of the leaves of your plants can cause leaf curl disease spores to spread due to the splashing of the water.
 Therefore, when watering your plants, stick to watering at the base of the plant and away from the leaves if possible.

-Too little or too much water can also cause leaf curl, so you’ll want to make sure that your plant gets the right amount of water.
+Too little or too much water can also cause leaf curl, so you’ll want to ensure that your plant gets the right amount.

-With houseplants, overwatering is typically more of an issue than underwatering.
-Simply feel the soil with your finger, and if it’s damp, then your plant doesn’t need additional water yet.
+Overwatering is typically more of an issue with houseplants than underwatering.
+Feel the soil with your finger; if it is damp, your plant doesn’t need additional water.

 7. Baking Soda